 These low-quality placeholder assets can be found for free online, or will sometimes be developed in-house to be used across an entire company.

-Bear in mind that for all commercial games, the testing phase of the pre-production stage is meant to find core game mechanics, so any bugs, server connection issues, or performance issues will typically be solved later down the line.
+Bear in mind that for all commercial games, the testing phase of the pre-production stage is meant to find core game mechanics, so any bugs, server connection issues (to prevent errors like the VAL Error 19 in Valorant), or performance issues will typically be solved later down the line.

 Who Works On Video Game Development?